Rare-earth element: Import source diversification

-Environmental considerations
+Environmental issues

-REEs are naturally found in very low concentration in the environment.
-Mines are often in countries where environmental and social standards are very low, leading to human rights violations, deforestation and contamination of land and water.
+REEs are naturally found in very low concentrations in the environment.
+Mines are often in countries where environmental and social standards are very low, leading to human rights violations, deforestation, and contamination of land and water.
+Generally, it is estimated that extracting 1 metric ton of rare earth element creates around 2,000 metric tons of waste, partly toxic, including 1 ton of radioactive waste.
+The largest mining site of REEs, Bayan Obo in China produced more than 70,000 tons of radioactive waste, that contaminated ground water.

 Near mining and industrial sites, the concentrations of REEs can rise to many times the normal background levels.
-Once in the environment, REEs can leach into the soil where their transport is determined by numerous factors such as erosion, weathering, pH, precipitation, ground water, etc. Acting much like metals, they can speciate depending on the soil condition being either motile or adsorbed to soil particles.
+Once in the environment, REEs can leach into the soil where their transport is determined by numerous factors such as erosion, weathering, pH, precipitation, groundwater, etc. Acting much like metals, they can speciate depending on the soil condition being either motile or adsorbed to soil particles.
 Depending on their bio-availability, REEs can be absorbed into plants and later consumed by humans and animals.

 The mining of REEs, use of REE-enriched fertilizers, and the production of phosphorus fertilizers all contribute to REE contamination.
-Furthermore, strong acids are used during the extraction process of REEs, which can then leach out in to the environment and be transported through water bodies and result in the acidification of aquatic environments.
+Strong acids are used during the extraction process of REEs, which can then leach out into the environment and be transported through water bodies and result in the acidification of aquatic environments.
 Another additive of REE mining that contributes to REE environmental contamination is cerium oxide (CeO_{2}), which is produced during the combustion of diesel and released as exhaust, contributing heavily to soil and water contamination.

 Mining, refining, and recycling of rare earths have serious environmental consequences if not properly managed.
-Low-level radioactive tailings resulting from the occurrence of thorium and uranium in rare-earth element ores present a potential hazard and improper handling of these substances can result in extensive environmental damage.
+Low-level radioactive tailings resulting from the occurrence of thorium and uranium in rare-earth ores present a potential hazard and improper handling of these substances can result in extensive environmental damage.
 In May 2010, China announced a major, five-month crackdown on illegal mining in order to protect the environment and its resources.
 This campaign is expected to be concentrated in the South, where mines – commonly small, rural, and illegal operations – are particularly prone to releasing toxic waste into the general water supply.

-However, even the major operation in Baotou, in Inner Mongolia, where much of the world's rare-earth supply is refined, has caused major environmental damage.
+The major operation in Baotou, in Inner Mongolia, where much of the world's rare-earth supply is refined, has caused major environmental damage.
 China's Ministry of Industry and Information Technology estimated that cleanup costs in Jiangxi province at $5.5 billion.

-It is, however, possible to filter out and recover any rare earth elements that flow out with the wastewater from mining facilities.
-However, such filtering and recovery equipment may not always be present on the outlets carrying the wastewater.
+It is possible to filter out and recover any rare-earth elements that flow out with the wastewater from mining facilities.
+Such filtering and recovery equipment may not always be present on the outlets carrying the wastewater.